What is an Emergency Stop System?

 This typically is a large, color coded push button switch that locks in the "Off" position.

-The underlying idea is a large, visible switch you must actuate in an emergency and know the switch will remain off until its manually reset.
+The underlying idea is to use a large, visible switch that you must actuate in an emergency and know the switch will remain off until its manually reset.

 Company is not liable for the use, installation, performance or fitness of this information.